 These gluten free Chinese food recipes (I know that if you’re not from the U.S., maybe some of this food seems crazy, but this is pretty standard American Chinese restaurant fare) bring it all back—better than ever!

-What Chinese dishes are gluten free?
+What Chinese food is gluten free?

 Many recipes for Chinese food, at least those made in the American take-out style, seem like they should be safe to eat on a gluten free diet.
-But most of the breading on the chicken recipes and the dough used to wrap your favorite dishes are wheat-based.
+Think about it: Many Chinese recipes involve lots of veggies and meats, both of which do not contain gluten.

 This restaurant, like most Chinese restaurants that offer gluten free food, is able to offer us rice-based options, sauces being made with cornstarch, and dishes with rice noodles.
 But anything breaded and fried is off-limits.

 And, of course, there’s no gluten free won ton soup.
 And no gluten free egg rolls offered.
 But that’s okay!

 Even if we eat gluten free, we can make everything ourselves at home.
 Here’s how.

 As I developed these gluten free Chinese food dishes, I worked hard to create the authentic taste that we all know and love.
 And I’m happy to say, I exceeded my wildest expectations on many of these recipes.
 If you’re ready for gf Chinese food, dig in!

 Tips for making the best gluten free Chinese